Is how you feel getting in the way of you enjoying your life?

 Yes, therapy can be expensive.
 It is so much easier to spend money on a massage, football game, spa day, or a nicer dinner.
 Indeed, spending money on these pleasures sounds more appealing; however, if you don’t feel good emotionally, you may either not fully enjoy theses activities or they may feel like a temporary distractions from what really is going on.
 After that football game or a spa day, you may still feel depressed, anxious, lonely, doubtful, and overwhelmed.
 It makes sense to invest in your mental health first, so that you can enjoy and appreciate your daily pleasures of life.

-It is hard to admin that you might need counseling, and you may feel ashamed of needing help
+It is hard to admit that you might need counseling, and you may feel ashamed of needing help

 It is not easy to open up to a strange person and talk about your problems.
 A lot of people perceive needing counseling as a sign of weakness.
 I see it as a sign of courage, and I want to help you see it that way too.
 Counseling can bring a relief and comfort and reaching out for help might be the best thing that you have done for yourself.